 Typical locations include:

 The appearances of endometriomas can be quite variable.
-The classical example is a unilocular cyst with acoustic enhancement with diffuse homogeneous ground-glass echoes as a result of the hemorrhagic debris.
+The classical example is an avascular unilocular cyst containing low-level, homogeneous "ground-glass" like internal echoes, as a result of the hemorrhagic debris.
 This appearance occurs in 50% of cases 7.